 But, above all, in deciding which to do, don't try to save yourself trouble.
-Revisising what you've got appears to mean less work, but is it really that your unconscious not wanting to risk the need to murder your darlings?
-What's more, if you're doing it really thoroughly it's unlikely actually to be much quicker than starting afresh.
-What's more, there's a very strong risk that you will end up with something which works OK, but lacks the fluency, the overarching coherence and drive, that you'd get from re-imagining the whole story from scratch.
+Revising what you've got appears to mean less work, but often that's the cover-reason for what's really your unconscious, terrifed of being forced to recognise that there will be darlings you must murder.
+What's more, if you're revising really thoroughly it's unlikely actually to be much quicker than starting afresh; worst of all, there's a very strong risk that you will end up with something which works OK, but lacks the fluency, the overarching coherence and drive, that you'd get from re-imagining the whole story from scratch.

 But however you normally start a new novel, remember that this time it has, shall we say, led to certain problems.
-So would it be worth thinking about a change?
-Either way, you then need to think about the best form in which to tackle everything.
+So would it be worth thinking about a change of process?
+Here are some suggestions:

 Use Scrivener.
 In Scrivener you can simultaneously

-a) write, label, synopsise, rearrange and keep track of separate chunks and their associated notes, references and images, and
+a) write, label, synopsise, rearrange, keep notes about the overall project, and keep track of separate chunks and their associated sidecar notes, references and images, and

 b) keep the chunks connected up to read in series as an overall draft of chapter or a whole novel, and